strozfriedberg/LAVA/README.md

 `should_match` - List of strings that should get captured by the regex, successfully parsed by the strftime format, and **match the date January 1st, 2023, at 1 AM**.
 A test is auto generated for each of these, and if any one of those conditions fail, the test will fail.

 `should_not_match` - List of strings that should fail one of conditions needed for should_match.

+## Disclaimer

+Although not guaranteed, the author of this project will attempt to fix critical issues and respond to pull requests in a timely manor.
+Use at your own risk and do not solely depend on output of this tool when it comes to legal forensic findings.